Last Updated: March 30, 2023

 In New Hampshire for example, you aren’t legally required to have insurance, yet you are still responsible for covering all damages you may cause.

-This is the reason for the difference in car insurance rates by state.
+This is the reason for the difference in auto insurance rates by state.

 This entails paying for unlimited medical coverage for accident-related injuries.